Skip to content

 Checking out the remote locally

-git checkout <branch>
+git checkout -b <branch> origin/<branch>

 Fetching the remote

-Now let’s fetch the remote master branch:
+Now let’s fetch the remote updates:

 Concept of Cloning

-When cloning a repository, all the files are downloaded to the local system not affecting the remote git repository.
-The git clone command clones and copies of an existing repository into a new directory.
+When cloning a repository, all the files are downloaded to the local system without affecting the remote git repository.
+The git clone command clones and copies an existing repository into a new directory.
 It is also used to create remote-tracking branches for each branch in the cloned repository.
 It also allows users to get a development copy of an existing central repository.

 Remote Branches